 - Summer 2017: Wednesdays 11a.m.-12 p.m.

 Bio & Research Interests

 Perez is the author of Chicana Art: The Politics of Spiritual and Aesthetic Altarities (Duke University Press, 2007).
 She curated UC Berkeley's first and only US Latina/o Performance Art series in 2001-02; co-curated, with Delilah Montoya, the multimedia exhibition Chicana Badgirls: Las Hociconas at 516 ARTS gallery in Albuquerque, New Mexico, from January-March of 2009, and curated Labor + a(r)t + orio: Bay Area Latin@ Art sNow at the Richmond Art Center, CA (April-June 2011).
 She has published in numerous anthologies on feminism, Chicana/o and hemispheric decolonial cultures, Chicana/o religiousity, journals, and art exhibition catalogs.
-A forthcoming book, Ero-Ideologies: Writings on Art, Spirituality, and the Decolonial will be published by Duke University Press in 2016 or early 2017.
+A forthcoming book, Ero-Ideologies: Writings on Art, Spirituality, and the Decolonial will be published by Duke University Press in 2017/2018.
 She is also editing a book on the multimedia artist, Consuelo Jimenez Underwood.

 IHEAL, Institut des Hautes Etudes de l’Amerique Latine, Paris III— Sorbonne Nouvelle:

 Hispanic Theological Institute Summer, Mundelein Seminary:

 Virgins & Goddesses, M.A. and M.Div.
 Level Summer Program